TD Ameritrade review

 Is TD Ameritrade trading good?

 TD Ameritrade is considered good and reputable to trade with TD Ameritrade.
-TD Ameritrade is used by over 10,000 active traders and TD Ameritrade users.
+TD Ameritrade is used by over 10,000 traders and TD Ameritrade users.
 TD Ameritrade offers Forex trading, CFD trading, Spread Betting trading, Social trading, and Share Dealing trading.
 Minimum deposit with TD Ameritrade is 0.

 Is TD Ameritrade trading Legit?

 TD Ameritrade was founded in United States in 2008.
-TD Ameritrade has been facilitating trade on the financial markets for over 13 years.
+TD Ameritrade has been facilitating trade on the financial markets for over 16 years.
 TD Ameritrade offers clients Forex trading, CFD trading, Spread Betting trading, Social trading, and Share Dealing trading.
-All funds deposited to TD Ameritrade are held in segregated tier 1 bank accounts for security.
+All funds deposited to TD Ameritrade are held in segregated bank accounts for security.
 TD Ameritrade is regulated by Financial Conduct Authority (FCA), Financial Industry Regulatory Authority (FINRA), Securities and Exchange Commission (SEC) so can be considered legit.

 Is TD Ameritrade a good broker?

+TD Ameritrade allows Forex trading, CFD trading, Spread Betting trading, Social trading, and Share Dealing trading.
 TD Ameritrade is overseen by the top tier financial regulators Financial Conduct Authority (FCA), Financial Industry Regulatory Authority (FINRA), Securities and Exchange Commission (SEC) so can be considered a good broker.
-TD Ameritrade allows Forex trading, CFD trading, Spread Betting trading, Social trading, and Share Dealing trading.

 Is TD Ameritrade trustworthy broker?